1. Introduction

 Gsodock html

-Click here to see a live "sequence" form.
 Click the checkboxes to choose which data types you want returned, and then add constraint expressions as desired.
 The data file contains a day’s record of changing water properties off a dock in Rhode Island.
-If you click the Depth and Time boxes (as in the figure), you will get a record of the tide going in and out twice.
+If you click the Depth and Time boxes (as in the figure 3), you will get a record of the tide going in and out twice.
 You can add conditions by entering values in the text boxes.
 See what you get when you limit the selection to records where the Depth is greater than 2 meters.

 If you would prefer to not use the OPeNDAP Server Data Access Form, you can use just a browser instead.
 This section describes how to do that.